dexidp/dex/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: 🚀 Feature request
+about: Suggest an idea for this project
+---
 <!--
  Thank you for sending a feature request!
  Please describe in detail what do you want and why by filling the template below.
  -->